-"A relationship is sort of like a college course.
+“A relationship is sort of like a college course.
 When you’re in college, and you’re looking through the course directory, you read the descriptions.
 You go into this course not thinking that it has to last forever.
 Can you imagine?
 No one would take that class if it lasted forever.
-There’s a definitive end point and the intention is to learn something from it and contribute to it.
-Once you get to the end of it, you may feel that it was great and you learned a lot, and that you want to take the next level of that course - the 102, and then the 103.
-Or maybe you realize that you learned a lot and you want to see what’s happening in another track.
+There’s a definitive endpoint and the intention is to learn something from it and contribute to it.
+Once you get to the end of it, you may feel that it was great and you learned a lot and that you want to take the next level of that course – the 102, and then the 103.
+Or maybe you realize that you learned a lot and you want to see what’s happening on another track.
 No one will feel bad about it.
-Maybe you want to study astrology instead, so you go there and you end up getting a phD in that.
+Maybe you want to study astrology instead, so you go there and you end up getting a PhD in that.

-I think we have this idea that relationships, if they don’t last a certain amount of time, aren't successful.
+I think we have this idea that relationships if they don’t last a certain amount of time, aren’t successful.
 I’ve changed now to see that a relationship is successful if, in the length of time it lasted (whether that’s two months or two years), I learned something about myself and was able to leave the relationship in a better place than I found it.
 In my eyes that is the epitome of success.
-Some people you may want to take next step with, and some people you may not.
-Once I made that adjustment, it made being in a relationship a lot more fun."
+Some people you may want to take the next step with, and some people you may not.
+Once I made that adjustment, it made being in a relationship a lot more fun.”

 RELATIONSHIPS ARE THE EQUALIZER